sophiagarg/Happy-Greens/README.md

-# TinDog Website
+# Happy Greens Website

-Meet new and interesting dogs nearby.
+Meet new,tasty and interesting salads nearby.

-You can view the site here [Click Me](https://meciway.github.io/tinDog-Website/)
+You can view the site here [Click Me](https://sophiagarg.github.io/Happy-Greens/)

 ## Topics